rafaellyra/jehands/README.md

 ## How to use
-To search bouth (css and javscript tags) use the command
+To search by css and javscript tags use the command
 ```
 make search
 ```

-If you have a more specific sarch for inline css into your css path
+If you have a more specific search for inline css into your css path
 ```
 make search-css_inline FILES=webroot/css
 ```